gautam678/Pix2Depth/README.md

 **Example:**

 ### Output
-- The weights are stored in the folder weights/ [main.py requires the path to the weights to load the model]
+- `main.py` requires the path to the weights to load the model.
+The weights are stored in the folder weights/
-- The generated images are stored in static/results/ [the images are stored with the name of the model so it's easier to identify results]
+- The images are stored with the name of the model so it's easier to identify results.
+The generated images are stored in static/results/

 ## Additional notes
-- Used the following models to train on nyu_depth dataset.
+* Used the following models to train on nyu_depth dataset.
         * [pix2pix](https://github.com/phillipi/pix2pix)
         * [CycleGan](https://github.com/junyanz/CycleGAN)
         * [Multi Scale CNN](https://github.com/alexhagiopol/multiscale-CNN-classifier]